mcclure/lovr-ent/README.md

 By the way, **the "onLoad" event is special**.
 It is called not just when `lovr.onLoad()` is called, but also when any object is `insert()`ed to an object which is a child of the root if `lovr.onLoad()` has already been called.
 This means most of the things you'd normally do in a constructor, like setting default values for variables, it's smarter to do in `onLoad`, since that code will be called only when the object "goes live".

 When you're done with an Ent, call `yourEnt:die()`.
-This registers your ent to be removed from the tree (which will remove all its children as well) at the end of the current frame.
+This registers your Ent to be removed from the tree (which will remove all its children as well) at the end of the current frame.
 You'll get an "onDie" event call if you or one of your parents gets `die`d, which you can use to do any cleanup.

-By the way, a cool thing about the Ent default constructor is that you can do one-off entities by overloading the event methods in the constructor.
+An interesting thing about the Ent default constructor is that you can do one-off entities by overloading the event methods in the constructor.
 Here's what I mean:

     Ent{ onUpdate = function(self, dt) print("Updated! dt:" .. dt) end }:insert()